 A worksheet for recording data about magnetic flux lines observed in a classroom demonstration.

-This Physical Sciences unit investigates contact and non-contact forces.
+This Force, Motion, & Energy science unit investigates contact and non-contact forces.
 Demonstrations and experimental procedures are explored with particular attention given to the scientific method.

 Choosing your country and state helps us to provide you with the most relevant teaching resources for your students.